8go/nostr-commander-rs/README.md

     - Once program is compiled, the executable will be available in target/release/nostr-commander-rs.
         - `./target/release/nostr-commander-rs --version # run it and get version`

+# No Config File

+If desired, you can work without a config file.
+If you already have a private key (nsec) then you can do simple commands like this:

+E.g. fire-and-forget: send a message without a config file and forget everything after message has been sent:

+- `nostr-commander-rs --nsec nsec1SomeStrangeString --add-relay "wss://some.relay.net/" --publish "some text"`
+- `nostr-commander-rs --nsec $NSEC --add-relay "wss://some.relay.net/" --publish - < SOMETEXTFILE.txt`

 # Config File

+For more functionality or in order to create a new user you will want to work with a simple JSON credentials file.

 You don't need to know any of this.
 This is just for the curious ones.